 Of course, Ty-Zor finds his way to Earth, and the expected mayhem ensues.
 In fact, given what’s on the page here, Man of Steel (and, for that matter, the Transformers movies) would look like a plucky little indie film in comparison.
 Superman’s battle with Ty-Zor (and his ninja-like Kryptonian cronies, Baz-Al, Caan, and Alta) and their giant robot war machines isn’t confined to Metropolis or Smallville (and Gotham City, which also gets a mention) but do considerable damage to the pyramids at Giza and the cathedral of Notre Dame!
 And, let’s just say that the controversial ending of Man of Steel had some precedent here, as well.

-Here's the thing: when Flyby works, it really cooks.
-After Superman's rescue of Air Force One, there's a sequence similar to the "first night on the job" sequence from Superman: The Movie.
+Here’s the thing: when Flyby works, it really cooks.
+Like his work on Star Wars in The Force Awakens, Abrams just knows how to capture the appropriate, nostalgic tone for massive franchises.
+After Superman’s rescue of Air Force One, there’s a sequence similar to the “first night on the job” sequence from Superman: The Movie.
 Only here, there are no cats stuck in trees.
 Instead, Superman is rescuing Japanese fishing boats from tsunamis, stopping erupting volcanoes in Peru (presumably in a more convincing fashion than what was on display in Superman IV: The Quest for Peace), and even making the time, in proper Golden Age Superman style, to stop a wife-beater in his tracks (in the second draft some of these are subbed out for a daring daylight jewelry store robbery in London, an avalanche in Austria, etc).

 Abrams describes Superman’s screen presence (and how other characters react to him) as “like seeing every great sports figure of all time, rolled into one, at the height of their career, only airborne.”
 With the right director, there would certainly have been a few magic moments, and it’s all but certain that Superman’s battle with a giant Kryptonian mech (known as a “Rouser”) would have been an impressive spectacle.